-- practice, theories and methods that can support a value-added user experience in commercial spaces, including visual and commercial merchandising - the development in retail trends, technology and digitisation of the retail trade.
+- practice, theories and methods that can support a value-added user experience in commercial spaces, including visual and commercial merchandising. - the development in sustainability, retail trends, technology and digitisation of the retail trade.

-- use key methods of the subject area as well as data and tools related to the design of value-adding user experiences in commercial spaces - assess practice-oriented issues and develop guidelines for concept development for the retail trade - communicate practice-based suggestions and ideas in a concept.
+- use key methods of the subject area as well as data and tools related to the design of value-adding user experiences in commercial spaces taking responsible consumption and production into consideration. - assess practice-oriented issues and develop guidelines for concept development for the retail trade. - communicate practice-based suggestions and ideas in a concept.

-- handle a development-oriented, practice-based and business-related situation - participate in disciplinary and interdisciplinary cooperation on the development of concepts that convey value-adding user experiences - work with the acquisition of new knowledge, skills and competencies in a structured context in relation to the development of value-creating concepts.
+- handle a development-oriented, practice-based and business-related situation. - participate in disciplinary and interdisciplinary cooperation on the development of concepts that contribute to value-adding user experiences. - work with the acquisition of new knowledge, skills and competencies in a structured context in relation to the profession and the green transition of the industry.